rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 <p align="center">
 <img width="500" src="https://github.com/rifatz-the-analyst/Image-archieve/blob/781187eb517602eb6d57e004f3bb84d8ad5d8e32/Data%20Model.png" />

+### 2.5 Analytical Approach & Tools

+This analysis was conducted using three tools, each serving a distinct purpose in the workflow:

+- **MySQL** was used for data extraction, heavy-duty cleaning, and understanding the grain and relationships between tables (sales, products, stores, inventory, and calendar).
+It also supported initial exploration to validate data quality before deeper analysis.
+- **Python** was used for exploratory data analysis (EDA) — data profiling, segmentation, and deep-dive investigation into specific patterns identified during initial exploration (e.g., transaction revenue distribution, outlier detection using the IQR method).
+- **Power BI** was used for data modeling (star schema), visual EDA to validate and communicate patterns interactively, and building the final dashboard for stakeholder consumption.

+This division of labor reflects a typical end-to-end analytics workflow: SQL for structured data preparation, Python for statistical/analytical depth, and Power BI for modeling and stakeholder-facing visualization.

 ## 3. Executive Summary

 - The analysis reveals that Maven Toys exhibits clear signs of seasonal demand, with sales peaks occurring during spring and year-end holiday periods.
 Sales performance in 2023 outperformed the same period in 2022, supported primarily by higher transaction volume.